- The total protein test measures the amount of the proteins albumin and globulin in your body.

 - excessive bleeding

 - fainting or feeling light-headed

-- there is a risk of infection any time the skin is broken
+There is a risk of infection any time your skin is broken.

 Total Protein Range